natural-language-programming/ask-for-input-then-proceed/README.md

 # ask-for-input-then-proceed
-Model asks for input then proceeds based on the provided input.
+Model is instructed to ask for input then proceeds based on the provided utterance.

+__Human:__
-__Human:__ Model, your role is of a central intelligence (CI) to find solutions for a task given by the user.
+>Model, your role is of a central intelligence (CI) to find solutions for a task given by the user.
 Respond in a succinct style.
 Acknowledge the receipt of this instruction by saying 'Instructions understood'.

 [ask user for a task]